- True to size

 For longer distances, I don’t advise using them.
 I have made the mistake of running an ultra-marathon (65 miles) on them and after the 30 km, the midsole becomes too hard and the feet became hotter.

 However, they’re ok for daily runs.
 Still, considering the price tag and the mileage that I reached with them, it's a good shoe for the money (I even bought a second pair).

 Keep in mind they’re "practical" running shoes and not much more.
 Not pretty at all (and they will not, for sure, become a goose, like the ugly duck story), but affordable and a budget shoe for your daily runs.

-The Patriot 10's upper looks good and fits nicely.
-Like most Asics models, they’re very well crafted.
+Like most ASICS models, they’re very well crafted.

 The upper's breathability is awesome.
 During my 65-mile run, I may experience hotness in the midsole, but the upper stayed cool.
 The mesh allows the air to flow, so I felt comfortable in all my runs.

 On the other hand, I noticed some wear on the heel area.
 This did not cause any discomfort though.